-In a recent podcast interview with Neely at TrainingBeta, one topic she asked my opinion on was the amount of time (and number of redpoint attempts) a person should invest into a project route before taking a break.
+In a recent interview I was asked my opinion on the “right amount” of time (and number of redpoint attempts) a person should invest into a project route before taking a break.
 It’s a common question I get asked, and my answer (with a few caveats) is that it’s best not to get bogged down by long-haul projects.

 Here’s the reasoning behind my “10-4 Rule.”